 Today is #NationalDonutDay.
-I can only assume from the spelling that it applies to those in the States and yet here I am baking a Black Forest Giant Doughnut.
-Any reason to eat doughnuts is good enough for me!
+While I can only assume from the spelling that it applies to those in the United States and yet here I am baking a Black Forest Giant Doughnut.
+Because any reason to eat doughnuts is good enough for me!

-I have been wanting to bake a Black Forest Gateaux for ages, so took the opportunity of making a Black Forest Giant Doughnut.
-Indeed if you do not have doughnut moulds – mine were from Lakeland are were very reasonably priced – I see no reason why this recipe shouldn’t work using 7-8″ sandwich tins.
+Making a Black Forest Gateaux has been on my list of bakes for a while.
+Finally I took the opportunity of making a Black Forest Giant Doughnut.
+Alternatively, if you do not have doughnut moulds – mine were from Lakeland are were very reasonably priced – I see no reason why this recipe shouldn’t work using 7-8″ sandwich tins.

-This has the absolute lightest of sponges and I opted to add a little Kirsch (cherry liquer) which is absolutely optional.
+Since this has the lightest of chocolate sponges I opted to add a little Kirsch (cherry liquer).

-In season I would have used fresh cherries, that had been macerated in a little liquer and sugar, as they are not quite in season yet, I opted for tinned cherry pie filling.
-Also, morello cherry jam would work well here.
-Since this is a very adaptable recipe.
-Use whatever you have to hand, or can easily get hold of.
+When in season fresh cherries, that have been macerated in a little liquer and sugar will be used.
+Because they aren’t quite in season yet, I opted for tinned cherry pie filling.
+Alternatively, morello cherry jam would work well here.
+Since this is a very adaptable recipe, use whatever you have to hand, or can easily get hold of.

-Even though this is a giant doughnut I would happily bring it out for dessert after dinner, or serve with afternoon tea on a sunny day in the garden.
-Mostly I would encourage you to share this delicious bake.
-It is simply too good to be kept hidden away.
+Although this is a giant doughnut I would happily bring it out for dessert after dinner, or serve with afternoon tea on a sunny day in the garden.
+Most importantly I encourage you to share this delicious bake.
+Because it is simply too good to be kept hidden away.

 Recipe: Makes one Black Forest Giant Doughnut serves 8